 If you are seeking legal guardianship over a loved one in southwestern Pennsylvania, call Schimizzi Law, LLC, in Greensburg.
 Our probate administration attorneys have extensive experience working with clients petitioning for guardianship in Westmoreland County and communities throughout southwestern Pennsylvania.
-Call toll free 866-475-0816 or contact us by email to arrange an initial consultation with one of our experienced Greensburg guardianship lawyers today.
+Call at 724-838-9722, or contact us by email to arrange an initial consultation with one of our experienced Greensburg guardianship lawyers today.

 Under Pennsylvania law, individuals attaining age 18 years old have the legal right to make their own decisions regarding their financial affairs, legal matters and personal welfare.
 This law takes effect even if the individual has a physical, emotional or mental disability that may affect judgment.
 In cases where a minor clearly lacks the mental capacity to handle the affairs of his or her own welfare, however, a parent, sibling or extended family member may choose to petition the court to be appointed legal guardian.

 It is often the case that the parent of a child with a mental or emotional disability will petition the court for appointment as legal guardian when the child reaches the age of 18 years.
 The courts may decide to award the petitioner full or partial guardianship, as well as permanent or temporary guardianship.

 It is frequently the case when a single parent is incarcerated or required to undergo long-term residential recovery from chemical abuse (for example).
 An extended family member, such as a grandparent, must be available during the incarceration period to make immediate decisions on behalf of the child’s welfare.
 The terms of such appointments may be limited to the period of the parent’s incarceration and may extend only to particular choices regarding the minor’s welfare.

 Why Not Ask A Sibling Or Extended Family Member?